March 2025·8 min read·

 Any image, any pipeline, right from the IDE terminal.

-Mounting the Docker socket is where things get genuinely exciting.
-The terminal in my browser VS Code has full access to Docker — which means I can spin up any build environment without installing a single thing on the host.
+Mounting the Docker socket is where this becomes more than a remote editor.
+The terminal in my browser VS Code has full access to Docker — spin up any build environment without installing a single thing on the host.

 01